Jason-nzd/terraform-ecs-fargate/readme.md

 # Terraform - Web Server ECS on AWS

-This allows quick management and deployment of load-balanced web-servers running as an ECS cluster on AWS.
+This terraform provides quick management and deployment of load-balanced web-servers running as an ECS cluster on AWS.

-The terraform in folder `/ECR-Registry/` will setup a ECR registry only.
+The terraform folder `/ECR-Registry` will setup an ECR Registry only.
 It can be safely left deployed at very little cost.

-The terraform in folder `/ECS-Service/` will deploy:
+The terraform folder `/ECS-Service` will deploy:

 - VPC with Subnets and Security Groups
 - ECS Cluster, ECS Task Definition and ECS Service